 Graduate Student Advising

 Students must have each semester's coursework approved prior to registration.
-Please submit this form to the Graduate Coordinator, who will remove your advising bar prior to the start of each term.
+Please submit this registration form to the Graduate Coordinator, who will remove your advising bar prior to the start of each term.

-In the first semester, part of the advising process for incoming doctoral students is the review of and agreement to the Milestones Agreement.
+At the start of the first semester, part of the advising process for incoming doctoral students includes the review of and agreement to the Milestones Agreement.
 This ensures that doctoral students are aware of the general requirements, expectations, and timeline of the MELC program.
 Students must sign electronically before being able to register for classes.
 Milestones will be tracked by the Department and the Graduate School:

 - MELC milestones